 (Find it on Facebook/ TunesintheHoose)

-(TO BOOK A SLOT, LEAVE A MESSAGE ON MY WEB SITE OR CONTACT ME VIA FACEBOOK.)
+(TO BOOK, LEAVE A MESSAGE ON MY WEB SITE OR CONTACT ME VIA FACEBOOK.)

 "... the sensitive and expert playing by both musicians make for enchanting listening."
 Mary Larsen, Fiddler Magazine, Summer 2018